Security and Privacy

 One of the most common ways hackers gain access to your smartphone is through public Wi-Fi networks.
 When you connect to a public Wi-Fi network, you are sharing the same network with other users, making it easy for hackers to intercept your data.
 They can easily set up fake Wi-Fi hotspots and trick unsuspecting users into connecting to them, giving them access to all their sensitive information.

 To avoid this scenario, it’s best to avoid using public Wi-Fi networks altogether.
 If you absolutely must use one, make sure it’s a trusted network that requires a password or some other form of authentication.
-You should also use a virtual private network (VPN) whenever possible.
+You should also use a virtual private network (VPN) software whenever possible.
 A VPN will encrypt your data and keep it hidden from prying eyes.

 Another option is to use your smartphone as a mobile hotspot instead of connecting to public Wi-Fi networks.
 This way, you have control over the security of the network and can ensure that only trusted devices are allowed on the network.
 Overall, avoiding public Wi-Fi networks is an important step in protecting your smartphone from getting hacked and keeping your personal information safe.